-APPENDIX 5 - ROLE OF THE DESIGNATED SAFEGUARDING LEAD, (KEEPING CHILDREN SAFE IN EDUCATION, 2022 Annex C)
+APPENDIX 5 - ROLE OF THE DESIGNATED SAFEGUARDING LEAD, (KEEPING CHILDREN SAFE IN EDUCATION, Annex C)

-Governing boards and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.143 The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+Governing boards and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring processes in place).
 This should be explicit in the role holder's job description.